LarsTinnefeld/olist_ecom_analysis/README.md

 ![portrait](https://images.unsplash.com/photo-1522204523234-8729aa6e3d5f?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q=80)

 ## Objectives
-The ultimate goal of the work in this notebook is to extract meaningful information from a set of data- and lookup tables from Olist, a Brazilian e-commerce department store (SaaS). *Meaningful* in this context means adequate to serve as a base for beneficial data driven decision making.
-Beside identifying contributors to customer satisfaction and trends, a hypothetical extension of the business service will be reviewed.
-This new business model would include warehousing and logistic services for the shopkeeper.
+The ultimate goal of the work in this notebook is to extraxt information which can serve as a base for data driven decisions that could lead to improvement of the business.
+The data stems from Olist, a Brazilian e-commerce department store (SaaS).
+In detail, the analysis is applying time series, modeling and regression analysis to reveal and validate trends and patterns in the development of the business.
+This output may allow projections for a future business model.
+In addition, a hypothetical extension of the business service will be reviewed.
+This new business model would include warehousing and logistic services for the shopkeepers.
 The analysis will therefore be focussed on three points of attention:
-- Trends in the business development and a prognosis where the business is headed
+- Finding trends in the business
-- Main contributors to user satisfaction and a model with allows to predict the impact of changes
+- Prognosis where the business is headed and the validation of this prognosis
-- An initial analysis of the product characteristics and SKU profile to identify qualification for a logistic process
+- An initial analysis of the SKU- and order profile to identify opportunities for the potential business extension

 ## About Olist
 Olist is for everyone "who wants to sell more and better" and "who wants to attract new customers".
 As an SaaS business in the e-commerce sector, Olist is an online selling platform for small businesses.
 On Olist's sign-up page a range of shopkeeper profiles is listed which fits the business model.
 Clearly, a strong focus is on attracting more customers.